← Back to Home

 Reduce Manual Scanning

 Stop playing detective.
-The app automatically flags or pauses orders that match your duplicate criteria (same shipping address, same billing, or same SKU).
+The app tags orders that match your duplicate criteria, such as repeat email, phone, shipping address, or SKU patterns.

 Stop the Busywork.
 Start Scaling.